luc-github/esp3d.io/src/docs/ESP3D-WebUI/Version_3.X/documentation/api/webhandlers.md

     }
     ```
 ### /sdfiles (GET/POST) )
 this handler handle all commands for SD, including upload on SD (only shared and direct SD)
-this handler handle all commands for FS, including upload on FS.
     possible options/arguments are:
 - `quiet=yes` can be used when you don't want list files but just upload them
 - `path=...` define the path to the file